2016 Teacher Scholars Program

 - Networking with other teachers, administrators and content experts

-Enrollment and all professional development opportunities associated with the Teachers Scholars Program are free to those accepted.
+Enrollment and all professional development opportunities associated with the Center's Teachers Scholars Program are free to those accepted.

 Check out past Teacher Scholar Programs: